VIS-SIG/Wonderful-Wednesdays/data/2020/2020-07-08/README.md

 * Study_daysC: Days on Treatment - Character
 * subjid - Unique Subject ID - Character
 * usubjid - Unique Subject ID - Numeric

+**NOTE** to download a single data set as a csv file, click on the raw button and save the file.
+The [following link describes the process in further detail](https://stackoverflow.com/questions/4604663/download-single-files-from-github).